AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_delivery"
->title="Delivery settings for the delivery"
+>title="Global settings for the delivery"
 >abstract="Delivery parameters are technical settings which apply to your delivery.
 You can change the delivery and routine modes, activate Email BCC, send using waves, and also choose the format of the email messages sent.
 These options are restricted to expert users only."

 **[!UICONTROL Delivery]** parameters are technical settings which apply to your delivery.